open-ch/pyrene/FAQ.md

 ```

 ## Input components
-Some components in Pyrene are not intended to by used in a standalone way (`Textfield`, `Checkbox`, etc.).
-These input components can by used only by a parent passing a `state` - a value - and a `state setter` - a `onChange` function - props to them.
-That's the reason why we have a `StateProvider` system in `Kitchensink` to interact with those components.
+Some components in the `Pyrene` subproject are not standalone compoents (`Textfield`, `Checkbox`, etc.).

+These input components can by used only by a parent passing a `state` - a value - and a `state setter` - a `onChange` function - props to those one.
+In order to demonstrate those components either in the `Kitchensink` subproject (see any example file) or in Storybook, you have to provide a `StateProvider`.

 ----
-## What is Kitchensink ?
+## What is the Kitchensink ?
 `Kitchensink` is a React application hosted on [GitHub Pages](https://pages.github.com/), at the [url](https://open-ch.github.io/pyrene/).

 `Kitchensink`'s goal is to demonstrate how do the components work and how to use them.
 On that purpose, `Kitchensink` uses Pyrene as npm dependency.
 See on that regard the `kitchensink/package.json`.